-Financial products, such as funds, securitized products, and credit derivatives, that have indirect risk arising from the assets underlying these products, such as bonds, loan obligations, and other assets (the underlying assets), are recognized as transactions that combine the characteristics of the credit risk of the underlying assets and "market risk" that arises from the buying and selling of these products.
-This is referred to as market credit
+Financial products, such as investments in funds, securitized products, and credit derivatives, that bear indirect risk arising from underlying assets such as bonds and loan obligations, are considered to be exposed to both credit risk from the underlying assets as well as "market risk" and "liquidity risk" that arise from their trading as financial products.
+This is referred to as market

-For these types of products, we manage credit risk using the methods of analysis and assessment in detail of characteristics of underlying assets, but, for the sake of complete risk management, we also apply the methods for management of market risk described in the following section "Market and Liquidity Risks."
+For these types of products, we manage credit risk using the methods of analysis and assessment in detail of characteristics of underlying assets, but, for the sake of complete risk management, we also apply the methods for management of market and liquidity risks.